The 5 Marketing Campaigns Every Business MUST Have To Max Their Profits in 2019

 A few keys:

-- Make it as easy as forwarding an email.
+- Make it as easy as forwarding an email or showing a post.

 - If you have the data, show them a snapshot of your relationship… (“You first became an amazing customer of ours in 2006.
 Over the years, you’ve ordered 19 products from us and spent $2316.89.
 We’d like to THANK you for that!”) – an email a few days later requesting they forward an offer will see a much higher participation rate.